outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - add to internet optimizations: add local data backup centers to cache copies of critical data just like backup electricity generators to methods of recovering or rebuilding crashed systems with alternate data sources

     - add to bio system analysis: examine what types/positions of intentionally triggerable DNA damage (mutations from toxins, exercise, & other types of cell repair/division triggers) can be used as a way to produce pathogen DNA sections at scale to generate immunity-producing immune respone
+      - once you identify a section of DNA that, when isolated & edited, would produce a useful section of pathogen DNA to trigger immunity with minimal or possible editing (adjacent change) given exposure to a chemical:
+        - identify position in bio system where this change could be triggered by exposure in such a way that production of the DNA section is scalable (like in a cell that is about to be copied or a root/memory/template/stem cell) & immune response is quick
+        - identify filter/containing structures necessary to give exposure/immune responses the time they need
+        - identify type of exposure possible (injection, nanoparticle) and assemble components

     - example of alternate variable sets for predicting motion